PS2U/TechNote/system-design/designing-data-intensive-applications/ch4.md

 Message brokers are used as follows: one process sends a message to a named queue or topic, and the broker ensures that the message is delivered to one or more consumers of or subscribers to that queue or topic.
 There can be many producers and many consumers on the same topic.

-Message brokers typically don’t enforce any particular data model—a message is just a sequence of bytes with some metadata, so you can use any encoding format.
+Message brokers typically don't enforce any particular data model—a message is just a sequence of bytes with some metadata, so you can use any encoding format.

 ### Distributed actor frameworks